-What accounts for the popularity of movie characters such as James Bond, Neo, Erin Brockovich, and Rocky Balboa?
+What accounts for the popularity of movie characters such as James Bond, Neo, Erin Brockovich, "Dirty Harry," Lara Croft, and Rocky

+Balboa?
 Each is ruggedly individualistic, going it alone and relying on personal skill and savvy to challenge "the system."
 In admiring such characters, we are supporting certain values, culturally defined standards that people use to decide what is desirable, good, and beautiful and that serve as broad guidelines for social living.
 Values are what people who share a culture use to make choices about how to live.

-Values are broad principles that underlie beliefs, specific ideas that people hold to be true.
+> Values are broad principles that underlie beliefs, specific ideas that people hold to be true.
 In other words, values are abstract standards of goodness, and beliefs are particular matters that people accept as true or false.
-For example, because most U.S. adults share the value of providing equal opportunity for all, they believe that a qualified woman could serve as president of the United States, as the 2008 presidential campaign of Hillary Clinton demonstrated (NORC, 2007).
+For example, because most U.S. adults share to the next